Research Interests

 Nix, J. V., Zhou, L., Zhang, M., & Song, L. M. Transnational Cohorts: A follow up study on Chinese students that earned degrees from Sino-U. S. transnational education ventures in mainland China.
 Questionnaire translation in progress.
 Anticipated data collection, Winter 2025/26.

-Dissertations Chaired to Completion
+Dissertations Chaired (22) to Completion (also served as methodologist on each study)

 Griffin, C. L. (2022).
 Texas university charter school teachers: A case study on teacher place and school legitimization.
 (Doctoral dissertation).
 Lamar University, Beaumont, TX.